 CHEMOTHERAPY INFUSION PORT

-Your doctor may have recommended a chemotherapy port before you begin chemotherapy.
-Some important questions to consider: What is a port exactly, when is it used, and what are the benefits and downsides of having a port?
+Your doctor may recommend a chemotherapy port before you begin it.
+Some important questions to consider: What is a port exactly, when is the usage, and what are the benefits and downsides of having a port?

-A chemotherapy port (also known as a port-a-cath) is a small device that is implanted under your skin to allow easy access to your bloodstream.
-A port can be used to draw blood and infuse chemotherapy drugs.
+A port (also known as a port-a-cath) is a small device that implant under your skin to allow easy access to your bloodstream.
+Doctors can use a port to draw blood and infuse chemotherapy drugs.

-It can also be used if you need transfusions of red blood cells or platelets.
+Also people can use it if you need transfusions of red blood cells or platelets.

 Whether or not your doctor recommends a port may depend on several things.
-Some medications can only be given through a port.
+Some medications can only give through a port.
 If you will be having several infusions of chemotherapy (some oncologists recommend port if you will more than four treatments), a port is often easier than inserting an IV each time.
-And some people have veins that are difficult to access, making a port a better option than placing an IV.
+Moreover, some people have veins that are difficult to access, making a port is a better option than placing an IV.